 In addition to supporting more dynamic and effective collaborative decision-making, 5G also enables new functionality at construction sites.
 The low network latency will make possible remote control of construction machinery, including “digital twins” of complex machinery controlled by off-site operators.

-5G’s high network speed also means devices in the field can be more lightweight, depending on powerful computational hardware at the backend to do the “heavy lifting” while end-user devices at the design studio or construction site can simply access these powerful distributed systems via 5G, over the network and to cloud services.
+5G’s high network speed also means devices in the field can be more lightweight, depending on powerful computational hardware at the backend to do the “heavy lifting” while end-user devices at the design studio or construction site can simply access these powerful distributed systems via 5G, over the managed private network and to managed cloud services.

 This Edge Computing paradigm can also support a wide range of Internet of Things (IoT) devices to enhance the construction site, including wearable devices.
 Smart hardhats and body sensors on construction vests can help management teams more efficiently track the location and condition of construction crew.
 Device intelligence can alert wearers if they are approaching hazardous areas (such as extreme heat, lack of oxygen, unusual vibration or radiation), or if there are any construction anomalies on the worksite.